reachlightspeed/lightspeed-site/src/site/blog/milliseconds-make-millions.md

 > * Luxury brand page views per session increased by 8.6%.
 > * Lead generation information pages bounce rate improved by 8.3%
 > <cite>Source: [Deloitte](https://www2.deloitte.com/ie/en/pages/consulting/articles/milliseconds-make-millions.html "Deloitte: Milliseconds Make Millions")</cite>

-## Need help improving the speed of your website?

-Since Lightspeed's inception, performance has been our focus.
-We'd love to <a href="/#contact">chat more</a> about how we can help make your brand's mobile experience faster to load.